 Boston Erb's Palsy Attorneys

-The brachial plexus refers to a set of nerves near a person’s neck that controls the nerve functions for his or her arms.
-When this set of nerves is damaged, Erb’s Palsy might be the result.
-Erb’s Palsy is a form of brachial plexus, and it affects about 1–2 babies out of every 1,000, according to the American Academy of Orthopaedic Surgeons.
-Unfortunately, sometimes Erb’s Palsy is the result of a doctor’s error during birth, and that doctor might actually be held responsible for his or her negligence.
+The brachial plexus refers to a set of nerves near a person’s neck that control the nerve functions for the arms.
+When this set of nerves is damaged, Erb’s Palsy may result.
+Erb’s Palsy is a form of brachial plexus injury, and it affects about one or two babies out of every 1,000, according to the American Academy of Orthopaedic Surgeons.
+Unfortunately, sometimes Erb’s Palsy is the result of a doctor’s error during birth, and that doctor may be held responsible for his or her negligence.

-If a negligent or reckless doctor has caused your baby to have Erb’s Palsy during or just after birth, then you could qualify for financial compensation from that negligent doctor for the many expenses and losses you and your family has endured.
+If a negligent or reckless doctor has caused your baby to have Erb’s Palsy during or just after birth, then you could qualify for financial compensation from that negligent doctor for the many expenses and losses you and your family have endured.
+Speaking with a Boston Erb's Palsy attorney at Crowe & Harris, LLP can help you understand whether a civil claim is available in your situation and what pursuing that claim might involve.

 What Is Erb’s Palsy?